 Investigations were conducted on the ability of fenugreek seed to lower blood lipids levels.
-The data are summarized in Table 7.
+The data are summarised in Table 7.

-In normal rats, Petit et al. (1993) observed decreased levels of total cholesterol and VLDL-LDL total cholesterol in normal rats given a hydro-ethanolic extract.
-No significant change was reported for levels of HDL-cholesterol.
-In diabetic rats, a hypolipidaemic effect with favourable impact on HDL-cholesterol was shown by Xue et al, (2007).
-Similar results were obtained by Eidi et al, (2007) and Chaturvedi et al, (2013).
+In normal rats, Petit et al. (1993) observed decreased levels of total cholesterol and very-low-density lipoprotein and low-density lipoprotein (VLDL-LDL) total cholesterol in normal rats given a hydroethanolic extract.
+No significant change was reported for levels of high-density lipoprotein (HDL) cholesterol.
+In diabetic rats, a hypolipidaemic effect with favourable impact on HDL-cholesterol was shown by Xue et al. (2007).
+Similar results were obtained by Eidi et al., (2007) and Chaturvedi et al. (2013).
 Belguith-Hadriche et al. (2013) reported the same effect regarding an ethyl acetate fraction.
-Kumar et al. (2014) reported the reduction of fat accumulation and of dyslipidemia in Wistar rats following 28 days of administration of water extract (0.5 and 1.0 g/kg by day)
+Kumar et al. (2014) reported the reduction of fat accumulation and of dyslipidaemia in Wistar rats following 28 days of administration of water extract (0.5 and 1.0 g/kg by day).

 In normal and diabetic dogs, a hypocholesterolaemic effect was reported for the defatted fraction of fenugreek seeds.
 Further work in diabetic dogs showed a hypolipidaemic effect (decreased cholesterol and/or triglycerides) for the defatted fraction containing testa and endosperm shown to induce also hypoglycaemic effects.
 However, the defatted fraction containing cotyledon and axes also showed a hypolipidaemic effect in this experimental model, whereas it did not induce a hypoglycaemic effect.
-The authors conclude that saponins may play a role, but exclude any effect of amino acids on lipidaemia (Ribes et al, 1984, 1986, 1987; Valette et al, 1984).
+The authors conclude that saponins may play a role but exclude any effect of amino acids on lipidaemia (Ribes et al., 1984, 1986, 1987; Valette et al., 1984).

-Moriwaki et al. (2014) suggested that the hypolipidemic effect of fenugreek can be mediated by yamogenin since this saponine suppress the triglycerides accumulation and mRNA expression of fatty acid synthesis related genes in hepatocytes.
+Moriwaki et al. (2014) suggested that the hypolipidemic effect of fenugreek can be mediated by yamogenin since this saponin suppress the triglycerides accumulation and mRNA expression of fatty acid synthesis related genes in hepatocytes.